ElektraInitiative/libelektra/doc/news/2016-12-17_website_release.md

 The build Server is no longer reachable at port 8080, but now only directly at [https://build.libelektra.org/](https://build.libelektra.org/).

-The new [RestApi](https://restapi.libelektra.org) serves as backend for the website.
-For the docu, simply visit the site with your browser.

 While most `libelektra.org` now point to the new website, you can still directly go to [github](https://git.libelektra.org) and also to the [bug tracker](https://bugs.libelektra.org).